- Seller: John D

 Pontiac released the 6000 in 1981 for the 1982 model year, with the car remaining in showrooms until 1991.
-The company upped the ante in 1984, releasing the 6000 STE (Special Touring Edition) in a bid to recapture a slice of its performance roots.
+The company upped the ante in 1984, releasing the 6000 STE to recapture a slice of its performance roots.
 This STE rolled off the line in 1987, with its original owner ordering it in Code 19 Black.
 It retains its original paint, and while there is light deterioration on a couple of surfaces, it shines well enough to reflect its surroundings.
-The panels are straight, and there is no evidence of rust.
-The winning bidder could preserve the car in its current form, but refreshing the areas where the paint has begun to become patchy would be straightforward.
-That makes it a perfect project candidate for someone with reasonable paint and preparation skills.
+The winning bidder could preserve the car in its current form, but refreshing the areas where the paint has begun to become patchy should be straightforward.
 The trim and glass show no signs of significant problems, and the alloy wheels should sparkle after some work with a high-quality polish.

-Lifting this Pontiac’s hood reveals the fuel-injected 2.8-liter V6 that sends 125hp and 160 ft/lbs of torque to the front wheels via a four-speed automatic transmission.
-Pontiac offered a no-cost five-speed manual option, but most buyers preferred the self-shifter.
+Lifting this Pontiac’s hood reveals the fuel-injected 2.8-liter V6 that sends 135hp and 160 ft/lbs of torque to the front wheels via a four-speed automatic transmission.
 Power steering and anti-lock brakes were standard equipment, reducing driving effort and improving occupant safety.
-Pontiac targeted brands like BMW with the 6000 STE, and while the strategy wasn’t ultimately as successful as it hoped, the STE was a pleasure to drive in heavy traffic and could cruise effortlessly at freeway speed while topping 25mpg.
+Pontiac targeted brands like BMW with the 6000 STE.
+While the strategy wasn’t as successful as hoped, the STE was a pleasure to drive and could cruise effortlessly at freeway speed while topping 25mpg.
 The news for potential buyers is positive, with this classic running and driving perfectly.
-It has no mechanical needs and could serve immediately as an economical daily driver.
+The seller notes that the only mechanical need is a brake service.
+The brakes work and stop the car as they should, but the brake light is on.
+If it needs more than just a brake service, the seller believes the parts car would provide any needed parts.

 This STE brings its share of creature comforts and is nicely equipped in a 1987 context.
-The buyer receives air conditioning, power windows, power locks, power mirrors, cruise control, a funky digital dash cluster, a Driver’s Information Center, and a leather-wrapped tilt wheel.
+The buyer receives air conditioning, power windows, power locks, power mirrors, cruise control, a digital dash cluster, a Driver’s Information Center, and a leather-wrapped tilt wheel.
 The stereo was considered state-of-the-art in 1987.
 It features an AM/FM radio/cassette player with touch controls, a graphic equalizer, and wheel-mounted controls so the driver can make changes without removing their hand from the wheel.
 That may not seem startling now, but it was big news in 1987.
 The interior is serviceable in its current form.
 There are splits on the driver’s seat, and the dash and pad sport a high-quality cover.
 The remaining upholstered surfaces are damage-free.
-The gauge cluster works as it should, and there are no reported significant functional issues.
-The interior isn’t perfect, but a set of slipcovers would make a substantial difference and would be an inexpensive solution to disguise the seat splits from prying eyes.
+The gauge cluster works as it should, and no significant functional issues have been reported.
+The interior isn’t perfect, but a set of slipcovers would make a substantial difference and would be an inexpensive solution to make this a tidy driver.

 The 1986 STE parts car is finished in what appears to be Light Sapphire Blue.
-It is complete, although some parts have been removed and boxed or left loose inside the vehicle.
-The panels are straight, there is no evidence of rust, and the plastic is remarkably good.
+It is complete, although some parts have been removed, boxed, or left loose inside the vehicle.
+The panels are straight, there is no evidence of rust, and the plastic is in surprisingly good shape.
 There is also a collection of additional components and a factory Service Manual.
 Keeping the Pontiac on the road for years without spending money on replacement parts is an attractive idea, and it could be a reality courtesy of these inclusions.

 These cars were award winners when new.
 The best domestic sedans of that time.
 Perhaps a kind soul will save these 2.